abpio/abp-commercial-docs/en/themes/lepton.md

 ## Lepton Theme Customization

-You can check [Customizing Lepton Theme](../ui/angular/customizing-lepton-theme.md) documentation for how to customize lepton theme in angular project.
+Please check [Customizing Lepton Theme](../ui/angular/customizing-lepton-theme.md) document to see how you can customize the lepton theme in your angular project.